ON WRITING FOR THE EAR

 Music can reach us in places that words cannot.
 And music can reach us at higher levels of intensity because sound, unlike language, is a physical force exerted upon us, literally pressing into our flesh.
 English words set in print, no matter how well written, can never be enjoyed by someone outside the language.
 Sound, on the other hand, doesn't care what language you speak.

-Which is why you must like—unless you're dead inside—the song "Dancing Queen" by ABBA.
+Which is why you must like—unless you're dead inside—the song "Dancing Queen."
 Intellectually you may hate ABBA, and your argument for doing so may be airtight.
 But that melody, like it or not, has a way of bypassing our coolness filters, our various hipster-defense mechanisms, flooding the cortex with aural cracksmoke.
 The term "guilty pleasure" was invented to account for this disparity between music we want to like (Weezer) and music we actually do like (the theme from Rocky).

 I like this—or thought I did, until I submitted the project to a contest and the judges yawned.
 I know at least one reason why.
 In trying to create an essay that felt intimate or overheard, I'm pretty sure I was seduced by music that sounded great, but didn't advance the essay's central idea.
 Aphex Twin, while beautifully produced and performed, is, in effect, too musical, too lush, and bends my confession toward Hollywood.